pgalko/athlete_data_warehouse/README.md

        Create download folder (eg. C:\Data_Dump)

        Configure and encrypt settings.ini
-           Modify "sample_settings.ini" to reflect your environment and use scenario and rename to "settings.ini when done.
+           Modify "settings.ini" to reflect your environment and use scenario.
 Sensitive information in the .ini file will get encrypted upon the apps first execution, and the original clear text settings.ini will be deleted.
                Detailed description of the process can be found in a header of "encrypt_ini_file.py" module

        Run "web_app_loader_flask.py" to start the app using Flask server, for Apache/mod-wsgi use "web_app_loader_apache.py".